-It is recommended that all equipment over 8 Kg (17.5 lbs) in weight, or over 150 mm (6 inches) deep is mounted into equipment bays which offer mechanical supports under each of the units.
+It is recommended that all equipment over 8Kg (17.5 lbs) in weight, or over 150mm (6 inches) deep is mounted into equipment bays which offer mechanical supports under each of the units.
 This will allow units to be supported as they slide forward during removal for maintenance purposes.

 Equipment can be mounted in separate enclosures.
-Please refer to the cable lengths table when planning this.
+Please refer to the cable lengths table below before planning this and discuss the lengths provided with the Calrec project engineer involved wth your console.